CLUE RULES

 The original game included 10 characters, one designated as the victim by a random draw at the start of the game.
 These characters included the eliminated Mr. Brown, Miss Gray, Mr. Gold, and Mrs. Silver.
 Nurse White and Colonel Yellow were changed to Mrs. White and Colonel Mustard for the game release.
 The original game also included a gun room and a cellar as well as a plethora of weapons such as a bomb, syringe, fireplace poker, and an ax, which were eliminated for the actual game release.

-The game people know today as Clue is much more straightforward but still loads of fun.
+The game people know today as Clue is much more straightforward but still loads of fun and the perfect game to play on a rainy day.

 SETUP FOR CLUE